darylsew/mailscript/README.md

 ##TO DO
 [x] Get it working
+[ ] Delete email after printing attachment
-[ ] Encrypt email password (input from config file currently)
+[ ] Only allow emails from certain people to result in print jobs [ ] Encrypt email password (input from config file currently)
 [ ] Threaded approach?
 [ ] Refactor neatly